Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 This deep-learning architecture is adjustable to fit the problem (size and the number of the layers), but otherwise is structurally fixed.
 That's not to say that an alternate forecasting model is not effective.
 The first processing step, data pre-processing, is very much problem and domain specific.
 In the case of structured data, data pre-processing, including feature engineering, can have a significant impact on overall model performance.
 Like the DL forecasting architecture, the second step in the pipeline, "Preparing for Machine Learning," does not change with the domain and consists repeatable methods, such as normalization of continuous variables and numericalization of categorical variables.

-The coding begins with importing the fastai library, which is based on Fastai version 0.7.
+The coding begins with importing the fastai library (based on Fastai version 0.7).
 See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
 We also set a variable,`PATH` that points to the dataset.
 The data is available from Kaggle, and for convenience, can be downloaded in one .tgz file from [here](http://files.fast.ai/part2/lesson14/rossmann.tgz).

 ```python
 from fastai.structured import *